 In addition to the Prohibited Transaction rules, the IRS imposes a levy or tax on certain transactions involving IRA funds.
 Let’s say that you use an IRA fund to invest in an active business, such as a restaurant or store.
-This active business operates through a pass through entity (a business structure that reduces double taxation).
-Therefor, a percentage of net profits or income you generate by that activity may be subject to a tax.
+This active business operates through a pass-through entity (a business structure that reduces double taxation).
+Therefore, a percentage of net profits or income you generate by that activity may be subject to a tax.
 This tax is often referred to as Unrelated Business Taxable Income (UBIT or UBTI).

 If you care to do more research, the UBTI rules are generally in the Internal Revenue Code Sections 512-514

 However, there is a reason that the UBTI tax rules do not impact most retirement investors.
 The Internal Revenue Code Section 512(b) provides a general exemption for the following categories of income by retirement account:

 - Rental income